 Memorable Manitobans: Joseph Royal (1837-1902)

 Royal was soon one of the leaders of the Francophones in Manitoba, with his finger in almost every possible pie.
 In December 1870, he was elected to the first Legislature of Manitoba for St. Francois Xavier West.
 He was the first Speaker of the Legislature, 1871-1872, then was appointed to the executive, where he was successively Provincial Secretary, Attorney-General, and Minister of PublicWorks.
 He was a consistent supporter of the Métis and their cause (including an amnesty for Louis Riel and Ambroise Lépine), anxious to incorporate them in a Francophone bloc in the provincial legislature.
-Acclaimed in the 1874 general election, he was eventually forced out of the government by John Norquay in 1879 and served as the first Reeve of St. Boniface the next year.
+Acclaimed in the 1874 and 1878 general elections, he was eventually forced out of the government by John Norquay in 1879 and served as the first Reeve of St. Boniface the next year.
 He soon shifted to the federal scene, where he became Conservative MP for Provencher, retaining the seat in 1882 and 1887.

 He served as a Bencher for the Law Society of Manitoba from 1877 to 1880 and served as its first President.
 He was one of the founders of the Winnipeg Board of Trade, in 1873.
 In 1877, he was a member of the First Convocation of the University of Manitoba and, two years, was a founding member of the Manitoba Historical Society.